All Episodes

 Are you both more inclined, John?

-You've been dubious of the idea that people will be held legally accountable.
+You've been dubious of the idea that people would be held legally accountable.

 Does this give a signal that they're serious about enforcing the law?